 And the best bit?
 It really doesn’t cost that much to transform a life.
 Below are some examples of how little it takes to empower these young people as Rafiki Scholars:

-Last year we supported 162 Rafiki Scholars and our dream is to support so many more!
-Through joining us at our Inaugural Gala Event on the 15th November you will support us in doing exactly that!
+Last year, through kind regular donations, and the amazing amount of funding raised at our inaugural gala dinner, we supported 186 Rafiki Scholars and our dream is to support so many more!
+Through joining us at our next Gala Dinner on the 11th November 2021, you will support us in doing exactly that!